drakovic23/ffScraper/README.md

 Making a GET request to /monthly/:month with a month and year will return all events in that time frame

-As an example: /monthly/Apr.2019 will return all events for April 2019
+As an example: /monthly/Apr.2019 will return an array of events for April 2019

 Please note there is no date validation in place yet, but any dates considered valid by the Date class in JavaScript should work.